turutupa/gsnake/README.md

 - [Donations](#donations)

 ## Demo
 Currently running on `turutupa.com`.
-You may join using
+You may play gsnake using
 ```bash
 $ ssh <your_username>@turutupa.com -p 5555
 ```